CALCRIM No. 2610. Giving or Offering a Bribe to a Witness (Pen. Code, § 137(a))

 bribe or follow through on the bribe.

-this theory.
-Give the bracketed sentence that begins, “The thing offered does not
+theory.
+Give the bracketed sentence that begins, “The thing offered does not need to

 • Elements.
 Pen.
 Code, § 137(a).